Coconut milk and coconut cream are not the same thing. However, coconut cream comes from coconut milk and you will get it out of the same can.

-The problem is that you will find the words "coconut cream" or the words cream, and coconut, on several different kinds of products.
+The problem is that you will find the words “coconut cream” or the words cream, and coconut, on several different kinds of products.
 The most frequently confused product is Cream of Coconut.
-This product is typified by brands such as Lopez, which are often found in the cocktail supplies section of the supermarket.
+This product is typified by brands such as Coco Lopez Cream of Coconut, which are often found in the cocktail supplies section of the supermarket.
 These are not coconut cream, as defined above, but thickened mixtures of coconut milk, sugar, carrageenan, and preservatives.
 Some products might also contain a coconut puree.
 Cream of coconut is used to make tropical drinks like Pina Coladas (although you can make them from scratch with coconut milk).

 In addition to cream of coconut, you might come across canned products labeled coconut cream which also are not coconut cream as defined above.
 Sometimes, a finely ground coconut puree is put in cans and called coconut cream, and sold for various uses, including skin care.
 Other times, you will find canned coconut cream which is really just the thickest “first press” extraction of coconut milk.
 When coconut milk is made, shredded coconut flesh is heated in water and this mixture is then squeezed through cheesecloth.